zoranzaric/wordpress-capistrano/htdocs/wp-content/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.0.2 =
+* Updates the async tracking snippet to the latest version provided by Google.
+* Improves the error message when failing to authenticate with Google, pointing users to a FAQ article to resolve their issues.

+= 6.0.1 =
+* Adds a missing closing quote on setVar - admin.
+If you use this option, update ASAP to prevent Javascript from breaking.

+= 6.0 =
+* Switches current tracking script (ga.js) to the new awesome async tracking script.
+In laymen's terms: updates to the latest tracking code, the tracking script will load faster, and tracking will be more reliable.
+If you use custom tracking code, be sure to migrate that code to the new async tracking methods.
+* Removes settings made obsolete due to the new async tracking (footer tracking and http/https).
+* Fixes the (not set) pages in the Top Pages section of the dashboard widget.
+Pages containing the title (not set) will be combined with the correct page and corresponding title.
+Note that I am still trying to get this bug fixed in the Google Analytics API; this is just a hold over until the bug is fixed.
+* Adds a link to Google Analytics on the dashboard widget for quick access to view full stat reports.
+* Fixes a Javascript error that prevented the dashboard widget from collapsing.
+* Corrects a uid undefined error message that appeared if error reporting was set too high.
+* Updates the included jQuery sparklines plugin to the latest version, 1.4.3.
+* Adds an experimental function to retrieve page visitors stats for theme developers.
+This function is not final and only provided for advanced users who know what they're doing.
+Future versions will improve on the code already in place.
+Find the get_analytics_visits_by_page in google-analyticator.php to learn how to use.
+Use at your own risk.
+* Fixes several security flaws identified during a recent security audit of Google Analyticator.
+* Removes references to Spiral Web Consulting.
+Google Analyticator is now being developed exclusively by Ronald Heft.

+= 5.3.2 =
+* Prepares Google Analyticator for WordPress 2.9 compatibility.

 = 5.3.1 =
 * Corrects a fatal error on the settings page under WordPress 2.7.